Dharavi: Economy

-In addition to the traditional pottery and textile industries in Dharavi, there is an increasingly large recycling industry, processing recyclable waste from other parts of Mumbai.
-Recycling in Dharavi is reported to employ approximately 250,000 people.
-While recycling is a major industry in the neighborhood, it is also reported to be a source of heavy pollution in the area.
-The district has an estimated 5,000 businesses and 15,000 single-room factories.
-Two major suburban railways feed into Dharavi, making it an important commuting station for people in the area going to and from work.
+In addition to the traditional pottery and textile industries in Dharavi, there is an increasingly large recycling industry, processing waste from other parts of Mumbai.
+Recycling in Dharavi was reported to employ approximately 250,000 people in 2024.
+While it is a major industry in the neighborhood, it is also reported to be a source of heavy pollution.
+The district had an estimated 5,000 businesses as of 2010 and 15,000 single-room factories.

 Dharavi exports goods around the world.
 Often these consist of various leather products, jewellery, various accessories, and textiles.
 Markets for Dharavi's goods include stores in the United States, Europe, and the Middle East.
-The total (and largely informal economy) turnover is estimated to be between USD500 million, and USD650 million per year, to over USD1 billion per year.
-The per capita income of the residents, depending on estimated population range of 300,000 to about 1 million, ranges between US$500 and US$2,000 per year.
+The total (and largely informal) economic turnover has been estimated to be between USD500 million or and USD650 million to over USD1 billion per year.

-A few travel operators offer guided tours through Dharavi, showing the industrial and the residential part of Dharavi and explaining about the problems and challenges Dharavi is facing.
-These tours give a deeper insight into a slum in general and Dharavi in particular.
+A few travel operators offer guided tours of the slum, showing its industrial and residential parts and explaining the problems and challenges Dharavi faces.

 Utility services

-Potable water is supplied by the MCGM to Dharavi and the whole of Mumbai.
-However, a large amount of water is lost due to water thefts, illegal connection and leakage.
-The community also has a number of water wells that are sources of non-potable water.
+Potable water to Dharavi and the rest of Mumbai is supplied by the MCGM.
+However, a large amount of water is lost due to theft, illegal connections, and leakage.

-Cooking gas is supplied in the form of liquefied petroleum gas cylinders sold by state-owned oil companies, as well as through piped natural gas supplied by Mahanagar Gas Limited.
+Cooking gas is supplied in the form of LPG cylinders sold by state-owned oil companies as well as through piped natural gas, supplied by Mahanagar Gas Limited.

-There are settlement houses that still do not have legal connections to the utility service and thus rely on illegal connection to the water and power supply which means a water and power shortage for the residents in Dharavi.